 If you love to re-purpose then this is one way you can re-use the labels in your clothing.

 Use any pillow pattern.
-Before sewing the two pieces of fabric together to create the pillow, stitch the logos onto the right side of the fabric.
+(Here is a tutorial about making a pillow case without a pattern) Before sewing the two pieces of fabric together to create the pillow, stitch the logos onto the right side of the fabric.
 I used Wonder Under on each label for placement purposes, then stitched the sides down on each label.
 I would leave a larger space/border between the labels and the seam the next time I make the pillow, so that the labels along the edges lay flatter.

 To create the beaded trim: